mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 # double-check that the rnaseq_clipper did not filter out too many reads by looking at the clean.e####### file
 nano clean.e2569132
 # make sure you're not losing too many reads to duplicates
+# rename as a txt file
+mv clean.e2569132 clean.txt

 # to save time in case of issues, move the concatenated fq files to backup directory
 mv *.fq ~/backup/